-Tuition rates for the 2022-23 academic year were not finalized at the time of catalog publication.
+Tuition rates for the 2023-24 academic year were not finalized at the time of catalog publication.
 Information on current tuition and fee rates can be found on the Athens State University website.
+Information on the estimated cost of attendance can be found on the Athens State University website.